StoddardSpencer96/Programs/README.md

 # Programs
-This repo contains all of my Work Samples used on my Portfolio website.
+This repo contains most of my Work Samples used on my Portfolio website.